Kids Who Committed Unthinkable Crimes and Walk Free Today

 3. Curtis Fairchild JonesFlorida Today

 Research indicates that factors such as trauma, exposure to violence, and mental health issues significantly contribute to juvenile delinquency.
-Redding suggests implementing early intervention programs that focus on counseling and support rather than punishment to address these underlying issues effectively.
+Implementing early intervention programs that focus on counseling and support rather than punishment can address these underlying issues effectively.

 4. Jake Eakin